husniyahLiSAn/attandance-tracker-app/README.md

 4. To delete an employee from the list, click the "Delete" button  next to their name in the table.
 The employee will be removed from the list, and the IDs of the remaining employees will be updated automatically.

-5. To download records from the database, click the "Download" button.
+5. To download records from the database, click the "Download Excel" button.
 The button will be enabled once the table has data and disabled if the table is empty.

 ## Author